Transport in Iran: Tehran Bus Rapid Transit

 The Tehran Bus Rapid Transit (BRT) is a rapid transit system serving Tehran which was officially inaugurated in 2008.
 The BRT has a network of over 150 kilometres, transporting 1.8 million passengers on a daily basis.
 The BRT has a total of ten lines with a further expansion planned to bring the total length to 300 kilometres.
 The price of Tehran's BRT is somewhere between 4,000IRR to 9,500IRR ($0.15 to $0.35 USD).

 Mashhad Urban Railway

 The Mashhad Urban Railway is urban rail line in Mashhad, construction on line one began in 1999 and was opened on 24 April 2011.
 Line two has also been opened recently and finished construction.
-Furthermore, four other lines are either being constructed or are planned to be.
+Four other lines are either being constructed or are planned to be.
 Mashhad Urban Railway operates its single line from 6:30 to 21:30 daily.
-It has a daily ridership of 130 000 passengers and has a total length of 24 kilometres (14.9 mi).
+It has a daily ridership of 130,000 passengers and has a total length of 24 kilometres (14.9 mi).

 Isfahan Metro

 The Isfahan Metro construction of line one commenced in 2001 and was finally opened to the public on 15 October 2015.
 Line one has a total length of 11 kilometres.
-The city is planning a second East to West line to serve the city.
+The city is planning a second East to West line.